 Place a layer of sliced potatoes over the onions.

 Breaking up the salt cod with your fingers, place pieces of salt cod in a layer over the potatoes.
 Taste the fish for saltiness.
 After a day of soaking and further cooking, there should be just a hint of saltiness in the fish.
 If most of the salt was soaked out of the fish, and the fish doesn't taste at all salty, you may need to sprinkle some salt back onto the fish as you place the layers down.

 Generously pour some olive oil over the fish.
 Sprinkle with freshly grated black pepper.

-5 Place on stove top on medium heat, and cook, covered, for 30 minutes.
-Or heat an oven to 350°F and cook, covered, for 30-40 minutes, or until everything is completely through.
+Place on stovetop on medium heat, and cook, covered, for 30 minutes.
+Or bake, covered in a preheated 350°F oven for 30 to 40 minutes, or until everything is completely cooked through.

 Serve with sides of rice and salad, or some crusty bread.